niell-ion/derail-docs/docs/derail_preface.md

 ### **How to Use This Manual**

+!!! warning
+    This manual does not replace proper hands-on training.
+Only qualified personnel should operate or maintain this equipment.

 Welcome to the TXRX Derail Light.
 This manual is intended for machine operators, maintenance technicians, and field engineers.
 It provides step-by-step instructions to safely and effectively operate and maintain this equipment.